Skip to Main Content

 By entering a URL in the Wayback Machine site, you can see archived versions of that site from different dates, effectively allowing you to go back in time and recover content that might have been removed or changed.

 Gov Wayback is a specialized tool that helps locate federal websites in the Internet Archive Wayback Machine.
 By appending wayback.org to the URL of a .gov website, you will be automatically directed to that webpage's record within the Internet Archive.
-Be aware that while this tool works with many .gov domainsit is not comprehensive.
+While this tool works with many .gov domains, it is not comprehensive.

 3. Check the with Data Rescue Project's Data Rescue Tracker

-If you are looking for a dataset and cannot find the data you need in the Wayback Machine, the Data Rescue Project may have archived it.
+If you cannot find the data you need in the Wayback Machine, the Data Rescue Project may have archived it.
 They maintain the Data Rescue Tracker, which lists rescued datasets along with links to where they have been archived.
 The Data Rescue Tracker is continually being updated, but it is not comprehensive.

 4. Explore Other Archives